Are you a productive blogger?

 - Research keywords

 Focus on one task at a time: Finish one task before you move to a new one.
-This kind of focus is the key to true productivity.
+This kind of focus is the key to true productivity and is one of the best productivity tips you can remember.

 Use a timer: Set a deadline for each task.
 You should know how long each task will take: 20 minutes for a newsletter; an hour or two for a blog post.
-Use the RescueTime app to track your time, so that you can set realistic deadlines.
+Use the RescueTime app to track your time, so that you can set realistic deadlines, without needing to add more time as you go.

 Cross off completed tasks: Each time you complete a task, cross it off or check the box, so that you can tell which task needs your attention next.

-Delegate tasks: Learning how to delegate tasks is another important productivity technique.
+Delegate tasks: Learning how to delegate tasks is another important blogging productivity and personal development technique.
 Even if you’re just getting started in blogging, you have the option to hire a virtual assistant or another professional to support you.

 - Define the task properly: What task do you want to delegate?
 Is it writing, keyword research, tweeting, commenting, copywriting or graphic design?
 Spell it out before approaching a professional.